GaloisInc/cardano-network-service-assurance/doc/Analyses.md

 [Design and Architecture](DesignAndArchitecture.md).

 CNSA currently is composed of *three* `Analyses`.
 Each analysis
-  - has state
+  - has state,
-  - receives trace objects from all the sampling nodes
+  - receives trace objects from all the sampling nodes,
   - can send results to any combination of the following:
     - `stdout`
     - the debugging logger (currently on `stdout`)
     - InfluxDB
-    - the DataPoint server (each analysis can any number of DataPoints to the *one* DataPoint server).
+    - the DataPoint server (each analysis can add any number of DataPoints to the *one* DataPoint server).
     - the Prometheus server (each analysis can add any number or types of Prometheus metrics to the *one* Prometheus server).